evmos/evmos/docs/users/security/safu.md

 For more information,
 visit [the SAFU agreement](https://github.com/evmos/evmos/tree/main/docs/users/security/SAFU.pdf).<!-- markdown-link-check-disable-line -->

-## Dropbox address
+## Dropbox Address

-The dropbox address is an address to which funds taken from the protocol should be deposited.
+The Dropbox Address is an address to which funds are taken from the protocol should be deposited.
 In the event of a bounty distribution, the bounty for white hat hackers will be paid out